-Eoin Callery is an Irish artist who among other things creates electroacoustic chamber music, installations, sound art pieces, and builds instruments using found materials.
-He holds a BMUS from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
+Eoin Callery is an Irish artist and researcher.
+He holds a BMus from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
 From 2017-2019 he was a lecturer at CCRMA (Center for Computer Research in Music and Acoustics) at Stanford University.
 He is currently a lecturer and the course director for the Composition and Creative Music Practice MA in The Irish World Academy of Music and Dance at the University of Limerick.
 His art and research focuses on electro-acoustic systems relating to chamber music, performance space augmentation, and sound installation.
 This often involves exploring acoustic phenomena – especially feedback derived from both real and virtual systems – in live situations, and embedding sounds or gestures into layers of automated live electronic processes.
 Information about his work and recent performances can be found at eoincallerysound.com.

 I was born in Dublin Ireland.

 Among other things-

 I write small ensemble and electroacoustic pieces, create interactive sound and video performances/situations/installations, I have written and collaborated in the production of sound and music for theater, a little radio, and occasional fit in some performances on various instruments augmented with live electronics.
-I am due to take up a teaching position at University of Limerick in September 2019 having been a lecturer at CCRMA (Stanford University) from 2017-2019.
+I teach in The Irish World Academy of Music and Dance at the University of Limerick and was previously a lecturer at CCRMA (Stanford University) from 2017-2019.
 I collaborate with various research groups on a variety of sound/music/audio topics, mostly connected with Virtual Acoustics.

 This site has links to audio and video documentation of some of my pieces.
-I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to some research papers I wrote or assisted with.
+I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to several research papers I have written or assisted with.